RaquelPlaza/angular5-dojo/README.md

 "../node_modules/bootstrap/js/dist/collapse.js"
 ```

 Basic animations have now been added.
-We won’t by directly using these but you will see how bootstrap uses them for dynamic purposes through the Dojo.
+We won’t be directly using these but you will see how Bootstrap uses them for dynamic purposes through the Dojo.
 For more information on bootstrap version 4, visit https://getbootstrap.com/docs/4.0/getting-started/introduction/

 ## Components

-Angular is completely component based, we can use them for full pages or view items that will be used across multiple pages complying with DRY principles.
+Angular is completely component based, we can use them for full pages or for view items that can be used across multiple pages complying with DRY principles.
 They generally consist of 4 items.

-* A Component.ts file which is the angular structure file.
+* A Component.ts file which is the Angular structure file.
 * A Component.html for what is displayed, .ts binds to this.
 * A Component.css or .sass for the html styling.
 * A Component.spec.ts for test configurations.

-Now we don’t want to create all four files every time we need a new component, that’s going to become tedious pretty fast so say hello to the cli.
+Now we don’t want to create all four files every time we need a new component, that’s going to become tedious pretty fast so say hello to the CLI.
 Type into the console window…

 ```
 ng g c components/new-plan –dry-run